-Celebrating Digital Excellence: Winners Announced at the 9th MENA Digital Awards
+Celebrating Digital Excellence: Winners Announced At The 9Th MENA Digital Awards

 Date

-(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, January, 2025: The highly anticipated MENA Digital Awards concluded its 9th edition with a dazzling ceremony in Dubai, celebrating the region’s top digital innovators and pioneers.
-This year’s event not only recognised exceptional achievements across the digital spectrum but also spotlighted extraordinary individuals and organizations reshaping the digital narrative.
+(MENAFN- Dubai PR Network) Dubai, UAE, January, 2025 : The highly anticipated MENA Digital Awards concluded its 9th edition with a dazzling ceremony in Dubai, celebrating the region's top digital innovators and pioneers.
+This year's event not only recognised exceptional achievements across the digital spectrum but also spotlighted extraordinary individuals and organizations reshaping the digital narrative.

 Highlighting the evening's honors, Ahmad Abdullah from Dubai TV was celebrated with the 'Young Talent Emirati Recognition Award in Media', a tribute to his remarkable contributions to the industry.
 Additionally, Mohamad Itani accepted the 'Excellence Spotlight Award' on behalf of Amazon Ads, acknowledging their innovative excellence in digital advertising.